ZYunfeii/KITTI-velodyne-viewer-matlab/README.md

 ![image-20210813144641657](README.assets/image-20210813144641657.png)

 1. **What you need to do is just run test.mlx by MATLAB!!!
-It's so easy, isn't is?**
+It's so easy, isn't it?**

 2. **If you what to train the new model, run the main.py with Python!**